sylhare/sylhare.github.io/_posts/2021/2021-11-30-Authorize-my-jwt.md

 ### Call flow

 After all the theory, let's have a look in the call flow.
-This is an [example][7] where you first get an access token, as defined earlier, then you get a JWT ID token to access the API function subsequently.
+This is an [example][7] where you first get an access token, then you get a JWT ID token to access the API function subsequently.
+In this example the access token is obtained via client credentials (different from the authentication credential), this is mainly used for machine-to-machine communication.

 Since JWT is mostly an application token; the client and App could be both API's, one calling the other.

 <div class="mermaid">
 sequenceDiagram
-  participant C as client
+  participant C as Client
   participant A as App
   participant S as Authorization <br> Service

-  C ->> A: Authenticated request
+  C ->> S: Use Client credentials `/oauth2/token`
-  A ->> S: Use credential to get access token <br> for user specific permission Note right of S: Validates credentials
+  Note right of S: Validates Client ID and Secret
-  S ->> A: Send access token valid 12hrs loop Refresh JWT
+  S ->> C: Send access token valid 24hrs loop Refresh JWT
-    C ->> A: Request JWT
-    A ->> S: Request a JWT using access token
-    S ->> A: Send JWT valid 5min
+    C ->> S: Request JWT using<br> access token in header `/authorize` S ->> C: Send JWT valid 5min activate S
-    activate S
     A ->> C: Returns JWT
   end
-  C -->> A: Access API using JWT
-  A -->> S: Check JWT (validity, permissions)
+  C -->> A: Access API using JWT via `/api/v1/endpoint` A -->> S: Check JWT (validity, permissions)
   S -->> A: JWT is valid
   Note right of S: After expiration the JWT <br> needs to be refreshed A -->> C: Returns API results deactivate S
 </div>

+So the JWT obtained here is used for both authentication following [OpenID]'s protocol, as you don't need to log in again to interact with the App.
+But also [OAuth][4] which is tied to the authentication process, because the JWT also holds some authorization information from the access token.

 ### Explanation